 Then my mom passed away.
 I still went off to work every day, but inside my head and heart, there wasn’t much quietness anymore.
 Instead there was a constant internal noise and the only thing that seemed to turn down the volume was working in the kitchen—rolling pie dough, putting together a pot of soup, doing the very things my mom had loved doing best.
 Making food.
 I began to spend a lot more time in my kitchen.

 I spent a few months feeling more than a little lost.
 What do you do when you suddenly find yourself without a daily agenda?
-Or a regular cast of co-workers, or a steady paycheck?
+Or a regular group of co-workers, or a steady paycheck?
 I enrolled in South Seattle College’s Pastry and Baking Arts program.
 I was still spending a lot of time in the kitchen at home, and I knew I would enjoy going to school to learn about baking.
-I wasn’t sure if it would be the solution to any of my immediate problems, but I figured there was no better time for exploration.

 It turned out to be my Hogwarts.
 Every day was magic as we learned baking theory and then spent the next five hours in the kitchen putting theory to practice.
 I had two amazing chefs for teachers, and eager like-minded people to share the adventure.
 I was one happy Harry.
 I decided my new direction in life would be centered around food.